microsoft/devhome/README.md

 ### Machine configuration

-The machine configuration tool utilizes the Dev Home GitHub extension, but isn't required to clone and install apps.
+The machine configuration tool utilizes the Dev Home GitHub Extension, but isn't required to clone and install apps.
 The app installation tool is powered by winget.

 #### Popular apps